CRY OF THE SOIL:

 What is this affective charge between sounding and listening?
 How does music affect us as sentient social beings and facilitate going through difficult experiences?
 How does it help us to understand and shape sociality?
 How does it make us swell out beyond our bodily contours – becoming a boundless community of pulses and flows?

-Concept, research, facilitation & production DOOM MOOD (Dorota Michalak & Maud Buckenmeyer)
+Concept, research-creation, facilitation & production Dorota Michalak & Maud Buckenmeyer

 PARTNERS: